RenePotocnik/RecRoom-Shirt-Printer/README.md

 > and change your `Display resolution` to `1920 x 1080`

 ##
 The invention takes a lot of ink, thus you will need to delete everythin in your dorm room.
-Don't worry, you can always load the last save of the room in your watch;\
+Don't worry, you can always load the previous saves of the room in your watch;\
 `This Room` -> press the "_round arrow_" button left of the `Save Room` button.

 https://user-images.githubusercontent.com/76653181/179421434-a57c714e-b90f-4bf7-a618-e6614ed1c789.mp4